"This is a giant robot saga the same way Twin Peaks was a cop show."

 Trauma Swing: During Asuka's Mind Rape and during a flashback to Shinji's childhood in The End of Evangelion.
 However, unlike other examples of this trope, neither one actually sits on a swing.

 Tricksters: The Evangelions, Rei, Lilith and the Angels (with special mentions to Kaworu in all versions, Adam, and Iruel) are noteworthy examples.
-Yui (especially as a Spirit Advisor) is a more debatable case, and let's say Gendo is very mysterious and manipulative.
+Yui (especially as a Spirit Advisor) is a more debatable case, and let's say Gendou is very mysterious and manipulative.

 Anime: Asuka is a glorious Type A; Misato has a few tsundere characteristics too.